 It is my hope and prayer that through PPSC others will come to know of their intrinsic worth and value through our love in action.
 We desire to help individuals break free from shame and secrecy in their lives, to walk alongside the broken and messy life experiences, and to watch Christ’s love transform them.
 We want to be Jesus to those who are needing to make informed decisions for themselves and their unborn child.

 I look forward to allowing God to use my story of struggle and healing to reach into the hearts and lives of those individuals that God brings our way at PPSC.

 wild and free.
 Unrestrained, yet purposeful.
 Powerful and strong.
 It is Jesus' love that fuels

 us to run WILD and FREE.

 If you or someone that you love is facing unplanned pregnancy, we would love the opportunity to sit down with you and talk through your options.
 If you have faced unplanned pregnancy yourself and struggle with the grief of adoption or abortion, we would love to hear your story and help you find hope and healing.

 Darseen Pryor is a registered nurse.
-She has a deep passion for this ministry, was instrumental in its beginning and now serves as the chairperson of the board here at PPSC.
+She has a deep passion for this ministry, was instrumental in its beginning and served as the chairperson of the board here at PPSC.
 Darseen and her husband, Doug, live in Portage La Prairie, Manitoba, and have three grown daughters and two sons-in-law.